liaomin111/AutoCheck/README.md

 ```
 2. Create container
 ```
-docker run -it --name autocheck  autocheck /bin/bash
+docker run -it abclhm/auto-check:latest /bin/bash
 ```
 Run:
 ------
 We provide two scripts for testing (auto.sh and run.sh).
-Using the auto.sh script
+With the auto.sh script
-all experiments performed in our paper are automatically executed and the results are stored in result directory.
+all experiments performed in our paper are automatically executed and the results are  stored in the result directory (/workspace/AutoCheck/build/result).
 Using run.sh, you can follow the script prompts to enter the trace file location and the information about the location of the
-main computation loop to perform a single benchmark test, and the results will be stored in the results directory.
+main computation loop to perform a single benchmark test, and the results will be  stored in the result directory .

 Test with auto.sh:
 ------